Cress Creek Garden Club of Naperville, Inc.

 DuPage Children's Museum

-The entry bed and butterfly garden of the DuPage Children's Museum are planted by members of Cress Creek Garden Cub.
+The entry bed, butterfly garden and the six large planters in the parking lot of the DuPage Children's Museum are planted by members of Cress Creek Garden Cub.